Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 ---
 ### Fix the code for DEV

-We have a fix already checked into GitHub at this location:
+We have a fix already checked into GitHub at branch named `1.5.4-SQLi-fixed`.

 https://github.com/Contrast-Security-OSS/spring-petclinic/tree/1.5.4-SQLi-fixed

 ---
 ### Examine the DEV code difference